 According to our experts, Baltic Birch Plywood is one of the best woods for speaker box due to its varying thickness.

 Baltic Birch is dense and known for its rigidity.
 Acoustics-wise, it offers exceptional performance that can only be rivaled by just a few other wood types.

 Also, it is durable and will last as long as your speakers.
-And if you are frequently on a bumpy road, you can trust Baltic Birch Plywood to protect your audio system.
+And if you are frequently on a bumpy road, you can trust Baltic Birch Plywood as a subwoofer enclosure to protect your audio system.

 It’s thick, and the sheets are uniform.
 This makes it less prone to warping and resistant to environmental factors like rain and sunlight.

 2. Medium-Density Fiberboard (MDF)

 MDF is another great option for subwoofer boxes.
 Getting a speaker constructed with medium density sheets or using medium density fiberboard to build subwoofer boxes will give you natural undistorted sound.